staytime/sublime-cli-windows/README.md

 Open Sublime Text 3 From the Command Line by type subl

 # Notice
-	for it work install.bat will drop a file into C:\env.bat ,also use your system registry [HKEY_CURRENT_USER\Software\Microsoft\Command Processor\AutoRun]
+	for it work install.bat will do following thing in your system
+	1. place a file C:\env.bat
+	2. change registry [HKEY_CURRENT_USER\Software\Microsoft\Command Processor\AutoRun]

 # Install
 	Step 1.
 Download install.bat